vertica/Vertica-Extension-Packages/bandpass/README.md

 an absolute pathname to the library, then informing Vertica how to find the function-factory within the library.

-Run these commands in the directory containing `p_lowpass.py`:
+These commands appear at the beginning of the `lowpass_load.sql` script:

     \set library lowpasslib
     \set libfile ''''`pwd`'/p_lowpass.py'''